Region celebrates completion of $51M project at San Francisco's U.S. Appraisers Building

 By Niah Whitmore

-On August 23, the Pacific Rim Region hosted a celebration event in honor of the U.S. Appraisers Building at 630 Sansome Street in San Francisco, California.
+On August 23, 2012, the Pacific Rim Region hosted a celebration event in honor of the U.S. Appraisers Building at 630 Sansome Street in San Francisco, California.
 The event celebrated the building’s prospectus-level renovation project, which recently completed after nearly a decade.
-Over 50 GSA and tenant agency personnel participated in the event, which highlighted both the history of the facility and the significant building improvements made during the project.
+More than 50 GSA and tenant agency personnel participated in the event, which highlighted both the history of the facility and the significant building improvements made during the project.

 The program opened with the U.S. Coast Guard Base Alameda Color Guard’s Presentation of the Colors and a moving rendition of the National Anthem sung by GSA’s own Amy Lebetsamer.
 Regional Administrator Ruth Cox welcomed attendees and talked about the significant role the U.S. Appraisers Building played in the city during San Francisco’s early years.